0bkevin/mustafinho/AMA.md

 ### How do you keep yourself up to date?

-It is a bit of mix & match
+It's a bit of mix & match

 - I am active on Twitter and usually follow devs and projects I am interested in.
 I usually find important updates, or links to talks, events, and technical tutorials.
 - Medium, I like the technical articles published here which tend to go more in-depth and technical than random tweets and subreddits.